 moccasin boots.
 In cold weather they

 added mittens, long coats, and fur hoods.
 All of these clothing articles were frequently decorated with colorful beadwork in floral patterns.

 In winter, Sekani people sometimes wore a one-piece combination of boots and trousers to keep out the snow.

 Here is a website with images of

-and some photos and links about Native Indian clothing in general.
+and some photos and links about Native American Indian regalia in general.